 In Autumn Term you'll consolidate your background in phonetics and phonology, as well as quantitative data analysis.
 You'll take three 10-credit core modules and an elective module (also for 10 credits).
 The Spring Term allows you to focus on particular subfields within phonetics and phonology and develop your own specialism, and you'll choose two option modules (for 20 credits each).
 You'll study the Research Training module across all three terms, and complete your dissertation over the summer vacation.
 You'll take 180 credits overall.

 You'll take three core modules and one 10-credit option module in Autumn Term.
 You'll take two 20-credit option modules in Spring Term.
 You'll take the Research Training module throughout all terms.
+Your core modules will equip you with skills in the data analysis used to provide empirically based evaluation of theoretical claims and hypotheses in phonology.
+You'll also learn how speech acoustics relates to production and perception in articulatory terms, and will develop your research skills.

 Two option modules (20 credits each) which may include the following: